-tion Scenario information are omitted as they are only used as an indexing mechanism.
+centration.
+Unsure of what to do, the Anywheretown decision makers consult the Water Expert system about the situation, entering into Water Expert the data found in Table 3.
+The content type categorizes these inputs.
+Water System and Decontamination Scenario information are excluded from this table as they are only used as an indexing mechanism.
 Network Information was added manually, in lieu of no available network information.

-The inputs generate the summarized recommendation in Tables 3-6.
-These tables demonstrate Water Expert's ability to summarize the data found to be critical to the decontamination process by the University of Missouri literature review and the decision points found as part of the tableton exercises conducted by the University of Louisville points found as part of the tabletop exercises conducted by the University of Louisville.
+The inputs generate the summarized recommendation in Tables 3, 4, 5, and 6.
+These tables demonstrate Water Expert's ability to summarize the data found to be critical to the decontamination process by the University of Missouri literature review.
+The decision points found as part of the tabletop exercises conducted by the University of Louisville.